-I’m not saying they’re relationship therapy exactly, but these buffalo chicken stuffed sweet potatoes are peacemakers in my house.
 My love of homemade red chili sauce, buffalo wings, chimichurri and all things spicy is the complete opposite of my husband, who prefers rich, creamy sauces and dips.
-Since these stuffed sweet potatoes have both components, we both get we want.
-Win win!
+Since these buffalo stuffed sweet potatoes have both components, we both get we want.

-Now, if you’ve been on Pinterest lately you know that this combination has been around for quite awhile.
-All I’ve really done in this recipe is simplify the ingredients so that it comes together with as little hands-on time as possible.
-That way my husband and I can get our kids to bed early and enjoy our marital harmony. 🙂
+This flavor combination has been around for quite awhile, so all I’ve really done in this recipe is simplify the ingredients so that it comes together with as little hands-on time as possible.
+It’s perfect for an easy weeknight dinner or game day feast.

-- 3 tablespoons hot sauce (I use this brand because it has a clean ingredient list and it's GOOD)
+- 3 tbsp hot sauce (I use this brand because it has a clean ingredient list and it's GOOD)

 - ¼ cup butter